ashley-thomas-development/the-notes-game/README.md

 * On select low-tier mobile phones, certain color change elements transition suddenly, ignoring the 7 second animation.

 ## Status
 Project is: _in production_.
-Will release improvements as I discover fixes and have the time.

-## Inspiration
+## Inspiration and Thanks
-I took Angela Yu's complete 2020 web development course.
-The first independent project was a memory game, we were asked to complete a final result as a challenge.
-I did not follow the directions - this is what I came up with.

-Thanks to 101soundboards.com for providing the download links to these great sound-clips.

-And a special thank you to Mr. Schwarzenegger for all the great memories and inspiration!
+A special thank you to Mr. Schwarzenegger for all the great memories and inspiration!
 You've helped keep me healthy and made me laugh many times.
 Arnold Presses FTW!
+Thanks to 101soundboards.com for providing the download links to these great sound-clips.

 ## Contact
-Created by William Rideout (https://www.dev.rideoutweb.com/) - feel free to contact me!
+Created by Ash Thomas (https://www.ashthomasweb.com/) - feel free to contact me!